Set Up For Success

 Tutoring and more

-The world needs every student at Trinity—and we want to make sure they have all the tools they need to succeed and leave ready to build a life that makes a difference.
+Every student at Trinity deserves to succeed — and we want to make sure they have all the tools they need to succeed and leave ready to build a life that makes a difference.
 That’s why we’ve put important support services in place, available to all students.

 Tutoring is available for most classes across disciplines.
 The Office of Learning Services connects students requesting tutors with peer tutors when they are not making the progress they desire in a course.